 We may have unrealistic expectations for a partner or pinpoint weaknesses from the moment we meet someone.
 When viewing the world from critical or distrusting eyes, we tend to write off a range of potential partners before even giving them a chance.
 Dating certain people can make you feel like you are “settling”.

 A friend of mine felt closed off to a man who pursued her for more than a year.
 Although she saw him as kind, funny and smart, she convinced herself that he was “too into her.”
 She said he was too needy and was sure he would wind up getting hurt by her.
 She often stated that she just wasn’t attracted to him.

 What hers and so many similar stories show us is that when we think we are “settling” for someone, we may not be settling at all.
 We may actually find ourselves in a relationship that is so much more rewarding than those we have experienced.
-Ironically, initially we tend not to trust the people who really like us, Giving them a chance will let you know we’ve chosen someone who values us for who we really are, someone who can really make us happy.
+Ironically, initially we tend not to trust the people who really like us.
+By giving them a chance you know you’ve chosen someone who values you for who you really are.
+This person is someone who can really make you happy.

 5) Low Self-Esteem

 The reasons people are still single are lies that we’re telling ourselves.

 Our lack of confidence leaves us giving off signals of not being open, creating a catch 22 in the realm of dating.
 Many people even have trouble leaving the house , let alone pursuing situations where they are likely to meet potential partners.
 Some even struggle to make eye contact with who they might be attracted to.